Parks Canada fire management

 • creating climate change-resilient landscapes through the restoration of fire as a natural process

-Fire management across the country
+Fire updates and fire management across the country

 A dense smoke column rises above a forest.